 Use this command to get help on how to use Superscript's menu commands, get out of commands, and use 'Control' commands.

-To select this command quickly, press the 'F8' key.
+To select this command quickly, press the 'F8' or the 'Help' key.

 In addition, menu commands display a short help message describing the command highlighted.